-Detailed information for August 2017
+Detailed information for October 2020

-With the release on March 17, 2017, the MSM has published real (price deflated) sales of goods manufactured for the principal manufacturing industries.
-The industry-level data are now available on CANSIM table 377-0009.
+With the release on March 17, 2017, the MSM has published industry-level estimates by industry for real (price deflated) sales of goods manufactured, orders, inventory owned and inventory to sales ratios.
+The industry-level real data are now available in table 16-10-0013-01.

 Reference period: Month